Preparing Tomorrow’s Champions

 Player Recognition and Awards

 Since 2006, the top ranked player on the VGT Order of Merit has been awarded a paid entry or cash award to compete at the PGA Tour Qualifying School. (now WEB.COM Q School).
-Since 2010 (thanks to our partners) four VGT awards have also been established; a $1,000 ‘Rookie of the Year’ Award , a $1,000 ‘Most Improved Player’ of the Year Award, a $2,500 Majors Winner Award & a $500 Apprentice Pro Award and over $5,000 in Amateur Year-end Prizes and Awards every year.
+Since 2010 (thanks to our partners) four VGT awards have also been established; a $1,000 ‘Rookie of the Year’ Award , a $1,000 “Top Srixon Tour Player”, a $1,000 ‘Most Improved Player’ of the Year Award, a $5,000 Majors Prize Pool and over $7,500 in Amateur Year-end Prizes and Awards every year.

-Over the past nine years, VGT has paid out over $2.4 Million in pro money and amateur prizes.
-Our goal is to reach over $3 Million in payouts through the end of 2016 through the expansion of the VGT MAJORS SERIES events, giving players multiple-round golf events to prepare for MAJOR TOUR events in Canada and throughout the world.
+Over the past twelve years, VGT has paid out over $3 Million in pro money and amateur prizes.
+Our goal is to reach over $3.5 Million in payouts through the end of 2019 through the expansion of the VGT MAJORS SERIES events, giving players multiple-round golf events to prepare for MAJOR TOUR events in Canada and throughout the world.

 Junior Golf Development